-- Talents: Service dog, hunting, sighting, retrieving, pointing, herding, watch dog, guiding, lure coursing, agility, obedience, tricks.
+- Talents: Service dog, hunting, retrieving, pointing, herding, watch dog, guiding, agility, obedience, and tricks

 The Barbet needs extensive grooming to keep its long curly hair clean and free of mats.
 The coat can be scissored to keep the dog neat, but excessive cutting and shaping is discouraged (and even penalized in the show ring).
 A sensitive, thoughtful breed, the Barbet can appear slightly hesitant at first but then tends to join into any activity with enthusiasm.
 Early training is recommended as the Barbet can be stubborn and may develop bad habits.

 Friendly and joyful, the Barbet exudes an air of cheerful sociability, even clownishness.
 But underneath this fun-loving exterior is a hard-working sporting dog, one that was bred not only to retrieve downed water birds, but also to find them and flush them.
 Barbets are intensely loyal and obedient to their families and love to spend time with them.
 Their agility and intelligence help them excel in a number of other canine sports, including Frisbee ™, flyball, ball catching, dock diving, rally, agility, and obedience.
 Several have been trained in service, guide dog, and therapy work.
 As a sporting breed, Barbets do best when given plenty of opportunity to exercise their bodies and minds.

 - Children: Good with children only when raised with them from puppyhood

 - Dominance: Moderate (not particularly dominant or submissive)

 - Other Pets: Good with other pets if raised with them from puppyhood

 - Noise: Not a barker